DallanQ/lotr_journeys_in_middle_earth/Manual.md

 *Darkness Icon*

-> image showing the darkness icon on a part of the map tile.
+> Image of a map tile and an arrow pointing to the darkness icon in a space of the map tile

 - They are in a space with a darkness token.